akwasigroch/academic-kickstart/content/authors/agnieszka-mikołajczyk/_index.md

 ---
 # Info

-Agnieszka Mikołajczyk is a researcher from Gdańsk University of Technology.
+Agnieszka Mikołajczyk is a researcher at Gdańsk University of Technology.
 We work together in one team.
-She is interested in following fields: machine learning, explainable AI, and image analysis.
+Her research interests include machine learning, explainable AI, and image analysis.

 [**Click here to visit her website**](https://amikolajczyk.netlify.com/)